Hamming AI is a strong option for automated testing and monitoring Voice AI agents across the agent lifecycle.

 | Helpful for teams juggling many languages/flows | If you want voice agent + QA in one system, you may prefer an all-in-one platform |

-5) Coval: Best for teams that want a broader agent evaluation stack (voice + chat)
+5) Coval AI: Best for teams that want a broader agent evaluation stack with deep debugging and evaluation at scale

 Key features that matter for voice AI monitoring